spcweb/TermInA/DISTRIBUTION_READY.md

 ### 🎉 **Success Status**

-**TermInA 2.0 is now fully built and ready for worldwide distribution!**
+**TermInA 0.2 BETA is now fully built and ready for worldwide distribution!**

 - ✅ All platforms supported
 - ✅ Custom branding with icons